openpra-org/openpra-monorepo/packages/mef-schema/README.md

 ## Generate TypeScript Types

 Run `nx run mef-schema:generate-types` to build the types/interfaces and place them in the shared-types package folder.

+## Generate ZOD Schemas

+Naming Convention: If the name of the json schema is xyz-schema.json then the name of the Zod Schema class would be XyzDto

+Run `nx run mef-schema:generate-zod` to build the types/interfaces and place them in the shared-types package folder.